ventus-ag/documentation/content/products/security/firewall-rules.md

 Example of such rule you can see below:
 ![](../../../assets/images/fw/17.png?width=35pc&classes=border,shadow)

-To find more information about how to connect to the Linux Virtual Machine created in Cloud Console using SSH Protocol, please use the article - [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/).
+To find more information about how to connect to the Linux Virtual Machine created in the Cloud Console using SSH Protocol, please use the article - [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/).

 ## Firewall Rule for RDP
 By default, all created Virtual Machines belong to the *default* Firewall, which allows access to the Internet from the VM, but denies almost all access on the VM from outside, except for objects belonging to the same default Firewall.